 Sheen: A paint's sheen gives it a certain finish and quality.
 There are several options:

-- Eggshell – Velvety sheen, easy to clean.
-Great middle-of-the-road option between flat and high gloss.
-Gives a flatter look than glossy paint but still provides hard-wearing and protective coating.
+Eggshell -- Velvety sheen, easy to clean.
+This is a great middle-of-the-road option between flat and high gloss.
+It gives a flatter look than glossy paint but still provides a hard-wearing and protective coating.

-- Satin – Silky, pearl-like finish, stain-resistant.
-Creates protective shell that resists moisture and mildew.
+Satin -- Silky, pearl-like finish, stain-resistant.
+Creates a protective shell that resists moisture and mildew.
 Good for kitchens, bathrooms and high-traffic areas.

 Water-Based Paint: (Latex paint is often called water-based) Commonly used on walls and ceilings, it is less toxic and easier to clean up than oil-based paints.
 Water-based paint comes in a variety of sheens including matte, eggshell or high-gloss.

 Water-based paint works well on surfaces previously painted with latex or flat oil-based paints.
 It usually doesn’t adhere well to high-gloss finishes, however, and cannot be used on bare steel because it will rust it.
 Water-based paint can be used on top of wallpaper, but there is a risk that the water in the paint may cause the paper to peel away from the wall.

 Color Wheel: A pie-shaped diagram showing the range and relationship of colors (Image 1).

 Complementary Colors: Hues directly opposite each other on the color wheel.
 For example, green paired with red or orange paired with blue, like this pale blue dining room accompanied by bold orange accents.
 As the strongest contrasts, complements tend to intensify each other (Image 2).